Slum: Insecure tenure

 Informality of land tenure is a key characteristic of urban slums.
-At their start, slums are typically located in least desirable lands near the town or city, that are state owned or philanthropic trust owned or religious entity owned or have no clear land title.
+At their start, slums are typically located in undesirable lands near the town or city, that are state owned or philanthropic trust owned or religious entity owned or have no clear land title.
 Some immigrants regard unoccupied land as land without owners and therefore occupy it.
 In some cases the local community or the government allots lands to people, which will later develop into slums and over which the dwellers don't have property rights.
 Informal land tenure also includes occupation of land belonging to someone else.
-According to Flood, 51 percent of slums are based on invasion to private land in sub-Saharan Africa, 39 percent in North Africa and West Asia, 10 percent in South Asia, 40 percent in East Asia, and 40 percent in Latin America and the Caribbean.
+According to Flood, 51 percent of slums are based on invasion of private land in sub-Saharan Africa, 39 percent in North Africa and West Asia, 10 percent in South Asia, 40 percent in East Asia, and 40 percent in Latin America and the Caribbean.
 In some cases, once the slum has many residents, the early residents form a social group, an informal association or a gang that controls newcomers, charges a fee for the right to live in the slums, and dictates where and how new homes get built within the slum.
 The newcomers, having paid for the right, feel they have commercial right to the home in that slum.
-The slum dwellings, built earlier or in later period as the slum grows, are constructed without checking land ownership rights or building codes, are not registered with the city, and often not recognized by the city or state governments.
+The slum dwellings, built as the slum grows, are constructed without checking land ownership rights or building codes, are not registered with the city, and often not recognized by the city or state governments.

 Secure land tenure is important for slum dwellers as an authentic recognition of their residential status in urban areas.
 It also encourages them to upgrade their housing facilities, which will give them protection against natural and unnatural hazards.
 Undocumented ownership with no legal title to the land also prevents slum settlers from applying for mortgage, which might worsen their financial situations.
 In addition, without registration of the land ownership, the government has difficulty in upgrading basic facilities and improving the living environment.
-Insecure tenure of the slum, as well as lack of socially and politically acceptable alternatives to slums, also creates difficulty in citywide infrastructure development such as rapid mass transit, electrical line and sewer pipe layout, highways and roads.
+Insecure tenure of the slum, as well as a lack of socially and politically acceptable alternatives to slums, also creates difficulty in citywide infrastructure development such as rapid mass transit, electrical and sewer pipe layout, highways and roads.